sara-nl/clouddocs/general-start.markdown

 After you have added your public key to your user profile, you should be able to log in on your virtual machine as _root_, allowing you to perform maintenance tasks on your virtual machine.

 You will need to find the IP address of your virtual machine, first.
-The IP address of your virtual machine is shown on in the _IPs_ column from the virtual machines list, under the _Virtual Infrastructure_ tab of the UI.
+The IP address of your virtual machine is shown on in the _IPs_ column from the virtual machines list, under the _Virtual Resources_ tab of the UI.

 If you use a Linux or a Mac OSX operating system, open a terminal window, and type
 ```sh